kazuooooo/SwiftUIInfinityScroll/README.md

 - [ ] Scroll per page by flick
 - [ ] Discard invisible page for performance.

-When ScrollView get more functions, I’m planning to these features :muscle:
+When ScrollView get more functions, I’m implementing these features :muscle:

 ## Requirements